cadihowley/ScummDocs/docs/_index.md

 ### Why me?

-Although I do not have prior work examples to provide in this proposal, I have created a sample site to show my vision for the project.
-Navigate to the sample documentation by clicking "Next" at the bottom of the page, or "About" on the top navigation bar.

 I believe I am well suited to the project because:
   * The ScummVM project personally interests me.
     * I believe you work better when you care about what you're working on.
 I grew up on retro games in the early 90s!